AWS Storage Options – EBS & Instance Store

 • An “EBS-backed” instance means that the root device for an instance launched from the AMI is an EBS volume created from an EBS snapshot

-• An EBS volume behaves like a raw, unformatted, external block device that can be attached to a single instance and is not physically attached to the Instance host computer (more like network-attached storage).
+• An EBS volume behaves like a raw, unformatted, external block device that can be attached to an instance and is not physically attached to the Instance host computer (more like network-attached storage).

 • Volume persists independently from the running life of an instance.